X

 Personal tax deductions to remember

-Being a small business owner or entrepreneur can feel all-consuming – especially during tax season.
+Being a owner or entrepreneur can feel all-consuming – especially during tax season.
 It’s easy to get so caught up in your business self that you forget to account for your life outside the job.
 Don’t fall into that trap when it comes time to file your tax return!

 Here’s a list of some personal tax deductions you should double-check to see if you’re eligible to claim: